kingaa/sbied/syllabus.md

 **Before 8:00:**
 - View lecture video for [Lesson 5](https://kingaa.github.io/sbied/measles/) (c.&nbsp;80min or 55min at 1.5x).
-- Begin work on the [Quiz](https://kingaa.github.io/sbied/measles/quiz.pdf).
+- Begin work on the [Lesson 5 Quiz](https://kingaa.github.io/sbied/measles/quiz.pdf).
 - Formulate questions for the instructors on the topic: How do simulation-based methods fit into your research agenda?

 **Session 5**
 8:00--8:30: Lesson 5 Q&A.
-8:30--9:30: Breakout groups develop consensus answers to the [Quiz](https://kingaa.github.io/sbied/measles/quiz.pdf) questions and select two research questions for the instructors from the group.
+8:30--9:45: Breakout groups develop consensus answers to the [Lesson 5 Quiz](https://kingaa.github.io/sbied/measles/quiz.pdf) questions and select two research questions for the instructors from the group.
-9:30: Breakout group reports due on Slack.
+9:45: Breakout group reports due on Slack.
-9:30--10:30: Plenary discussion.
+9:45--10:30: Plenary discussion.
 10:30--11:00: Concluding remarks.
 11:00--12:00: Optional drop-in session: all topics welcomed.